 Freeman interns in Korea get visit from their faculty adviser Jeffrey Ayres

-Professor says his role as director of Center for Global Engagement enhances possibilities for more such placements as he meets with provider-network leaders
+Professor says his role as director of Institute for Global Engagement enhances possibilities for more such placements as he meets with provider-network leaders

 July 27, 2022